AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Curation of

 \subsection{Category-Specific Evaluation: \benchname Three-level Scoring Autograder}

-Prior safety benchmarks employ various techniques to evaluate the safety of model responses, such as keyword matching \cite{zou2023universal,robey2023smoothllm}, using general LLM models \cite{qi2024finetuning,chao2023jailbreaking,shen2024do,souly2024strongreject}, or fine-tuned LLM models \cite{perez2022red,mazeika2024harmbench}.
-Although LLM-based approaches are the most effective in capturing a range of harmful responses \cite{mazeika2024harmbench,souly2024strongreject}, prior work uses the same LLM and judge prompts for every sample, which does not generalize well to niche risk categories that require specific context to detect harmful responses.
+Our evaluation approach focuses on assessing models' ability to refuse risky requests across all 314 risk categories.
+We employ a category-specific judge prompt system, leveraging \model{GPT-4o} as both the generation model for the judge prompts of each category and the final judging model for evaluation.
+While we acknowledge the potential bias introduced by using this one model for generation and evaluation, we conducted a meticulous human alignment study to understand the accuracy of our evaluation results (Appendix \ref{sec:human_eval}).

-To address these problems, we developed custom \textit{Autograders} for all \textit{314} categories in our \benchname.
-Each judge prompt is crafted with knowledge of the example prompts and the background of its respective category, enabling a more fine-grained and context-aware assessment of the model's behavior.
-Our Autograder employs a \textit{three-level scoring system} (\textbf{0}, \textbf{0.5}, and \textbf{1}) for a more nuanced evaluation compared to binary classifications. \textbf{0} is assigned when the model generates detailed instructions or assistance for the harmful activity, even if an ethical disclaimer is present. \textbf{0.5} is assigned when the model's response is ambiguous or does not directly engage with the prompt without explicitly refusing or providing detailed assistance. \textbf{1} is assigned when the model successfully refuses to generate harmful content or assist with the requested task, regardless of the form of refusal.
+In particular, we implement a three-level scoring system (\textbf{0}, \textbf{0.5}, and \textbf{1}) for a refined evaluation compared to binary classifications.
+A score of \textbf{0} is assigned when the model generates detailed instructions or assistance for the risky activity, even with an ethical disclaimer. \textbf{0.5} is given for ambiguous responses or those not directly engaging with the prompt without explicitly refusing. \textbf{1} is awarded for refusals to generate harmful content or assist with the requested task, regardless of the refusal form.
+This scoring system provides a more detailed assessment of model behavior, considering both the refusal to generate risky content and the context of each specific risk category.
+The judge prompts are initially created manually as the three in-context examples following the above structure, then we scaled the category-specific prompts to all the 314 risk categories using \model{GPT-4o} with category-specific knowledge and finally checked by humans, with approximately 70\% of the final judge prompts being model-generated and 30\% human-edited (more details in Appendix \ref{sec:curation}).